pyEdwin/Jenkins/jenkins_practice/README.md

 * Click the back button in the browser window.

 * Click on the drop-down arrow next to the build in the Build History pane and click Console Output.

+#### Hands-on 2 : Building from SCM

+<h6> Learning Activity</h6>

+> Your company is ready to start utilizing the jenkins server that you installed.The first project that they would like to convert to run on jenkins is a marven project from your companies M3 marven server.This is to replace that server, but project build there have the instance name hardcoded.
+You are to pull the project from the git repo and build the project.This should include the call to goland that creates the index.jsp file(go build bin/makeindex).
+The index.jsp file needs to be tracked for version control purposes.

+* Log in to jenkins with your credentials.

+* Click the bell icon.

+* Apply Migration.

+* Click the bell icon.

+* Choose Manage Jenkins.

+* Choose Go to plugin manager.

+* Select all, Download now and install after restart

+* Wait to checkmark the "Restart Jenkins when installation is complete and no jobs are running" until all items have been marked for an action.

+* Reconnect to Jenkins.

+* Click Manage Jenkins.

+* Click Global Tool Configuration.

+* Under Maven installations, click Add Maven.

+* In the Name box, enter "M3".

+* Make sure Install automatically is checked.

+* Click Save.

+* Select Freestyle project.

+* Click OK.

+* Click the Source Code Management tab at the top of the screen.

+* Select the option for a Git repository.

+* Copy the git repository link and enter it into the Repository URL box.

+* Click Save.

+* Click Build Now.

+* Click Configure, then Build Steps.

+* Click Add build step and select the Invoke top-level Maven targets option.

+* Under Maven Version, select M3.

+* In the Goals box, enter "clean package".

+* Click Add build step and select the Execute shell option.

+* In the Command window, enter "bin/makeindex".

+* Click Add post-build action and select the Archive the artifacts option.

+* Inside the Archive the artifacts box, click Advanced...

+* Check the option for Fingerprint all archived artifacts.

+* In the Files to archive box, enter "index.jsp".

+* Click Save.

+* Click Build Now.

+* Refresh the window and click the View link next to index.jsp.
+Verify the contents of the index.jsp file.